- What is Cold Laser Therapy?

 - Joint Pain in the hands, wrist, feet, ankles, hips, shoulders, neck and back

 - Tennis Elbow and Golfer’s elbow

 - Many other musculoskeletal injuries and conditions

-**At the DFW Spine & Joint Center we combine Cold Laser Therapy with Spinal Decompression Therapy for individuals suffering from neck or low back pain due to disc and nerve problems; spinal stenosis, herniated disc, bulging disc, degenerative disc disease, or pinched nerves.
+**At the Atlas Medical Center we combine Cold Laser Therapy with Spinal Decompression Therapy for individuals suffering from neck or low back pain due to disc and nerve problems; spinal stenosis, herniated disc, bulging disc, degenerative disc disease, or pinched nerves.

 If you are looking for a painless, non-surgical solution, call 214-596-1051 to find out if you’re a candidate for care.
 Ask to speak with one of our doctors to get your questions answered.